 Pavel Grachev, Chief Executive Officer of PJSC Polyus, commented:

 I am pleased to present Polyus’ Sustainability Report for 2019, which reflects a year of strong progress against our company’s Sustainability targets, with particular improvements in the key areas of health and safety and carbon intensity.

-We continue to focus on enhancing our disclosure for the benefit of all stakeholders and were pleased to receive recognition from both CDP and WWF Russia for our transparency on key sustainability indicators in 2019.
+We continue to focus on enhancing our disclosure for the benefit of all stakeholders and were pleased to receive recognition from CDP for our transparency on key sustainability indicators in 2019.

 As the largest gold producer in Russia and a member of ICMM, we recognise our responsibility to set an industry standard in responsible mining, and we are proud to take a proactive and integrated approach towards sustainability management.

 In addition, we firmly believe that a sustainable future for the planet is only fully achievable through successful collaboration, and we are pleased to have formally aligned our approach with that of the UN Global Compact in 2019.

 Our commitment to the sustainable development of our business and the industry remains resolute, and we look forward to providing further updates on progress in the coming year.